-As well as prescribed medications, the following home remedies and exercises can help relieve sacroiliitis pain:
+As well as prescribed medications, the following home remedies and exercises may help relieve sacroiliitis:

-- Rest: Avoiding the movements that aggravate sacroiliitis pain can help to reduce inflammation.
+- Rest: Avoiding the movements that aggravate sacroiliitis can help to reduce inflammation.

-- Ice and heat: Alternating placing ice and heat packs on the affected area may help relieve sacroiliitis pain.
-A person should always cover ice and heat packs with a towel to prevent burns and damage to the skin.
+- Ice and heat: Alternating placing ice and heat packs on the affected area may help relieve sacroiliitis.

-- Hip flexion exercises: This exercise involves laying on the back with the legs supported by a box or pillows.
-Cross one leg over the other, squeeze the legs together and then release.
-Repeat this on both sides.
-Try a variation of this exercise by laying on the back, lifting the legs, and then squeezing them together with a pillow in between.
+- Hip flexion exercises: This exercise involves lying on the back with the legs supported by a box or pillows.
+A person will then cross one leg over the other, squeeze the legs together, and then release.

-In severe cases where medication and exercise do not relieve sacroiliitis pain, the doctor may recommend one of the following surgeries or procedures:
+In severe cases where medication and exercise do not relieve sacroiliitis, a doctor may recommend one of the following surgeries or procedures:

-- Electrical stimulation: An electrical stimulator can be implanted into the sacrum, which may help to reduce the pain.
+- Electrical stimulation: A medical professional may implant an electrical stimulator into the sacrum, which may help to reduce the pain.

 - Joint injections: Injected corticosteroids into the sacroiliac joint can help to reduce inflammation and pain.
-Having too many injections may cause other problems, so they are usually limited to 2 to 4 per year.
+However, having too many injections in too short a time frame may cause other problems.
+As a result, doctors will

 - Radiofrequency denervation: This type of treatment works on the nerve tissue that may be causing sacroiliac pain.